 The feelings are all too familiar: tightness in your chest, shakiness, even diarrhea.
 Anxiety manifests differently from person to person, but the intense feelings of worry are generally similar.
-At Wellness Road Psychology, with two locations in Dobbs Ferry, New York, and the Financial District of New York City, Philip Glickman, PsyD, and Jaime Karia, LCSW, can help you learn to manage your anxiety with psychotherapy, medications, and stress management strategies.
+At Wellness Road Psychology, with two locations in Dobbs Ferry, New York, and the Financial District of New York City, Philip Glickman, PsyD, and Jamie Karia, LCSW, can help you learn to manage your anxiety with psychotherapy, medications, and stress management strategies.
 Book your consultation by phone or online if anxious feelings are affecting your daily life.

 While general anxiety from time to time is a normal emotion, persistent feelings of fear, and nervousness around everyday happenings may indicate an anxiety disorder.

 If you have an anxiety disorder, the fear that you feel is valid but typically disproportionate to the nature of whatever you’re anticipating.
 This doesn’t change the fact that intense anxious feelings and other symptoms of anxiety disorders can affect your relationships, work productivity, and your ability to enjoy life.
 Thankfully, anxiety and anxiety disorders are easy to manage with the right treatment strategy.

 Anxiety often comes with unexpected symptoms beyond general worry or dread.
 In fact, many patients are surprised to find that anxiety symptoms can take over their entire body, not just their mind.

 If you have an anxiety disorder, you might often experience: